citp/privacy-policy-historical/d/de/dev/devasp.com.md

 DevASP reserves the right to access and disclose individually identifiable information to comply with applicable laws and lawful government requests, to operate its systems properly or to protect itself or its users.
 Where practical, DevASP will attempt to obtain the prior consent of the individual prior to disclosing individually identifiable information.
 As mentioned above, we reserve the right to share aggregated "site usage" information with third parties.

-If you have any questions about our privacy policy, or believe that we have not adhered to the guidelines set forth above, please [ contact us](https://web.archive.org/contact.asp).
+If you have any questions about our privacy policy, or believe that we have not adhered to the guidelines set forth above, please [contact us](http://devasp.net/net/contact.aspx)..

 Thank you.